yairgil/Docker-Provider/charts/azuremonitor-containers/README.md

 - Parameter `omsagent.env.doNotCollectKubeSystemLogs` has been removed starting chart version 1.0.0.
 Refer to 'Agent data collection settings' section below to configure it using configmap.
 - onboarding of multiple clusters with the same cluster name to same log analytics workspace not supported.
 If need this configuration, use the cluster FQDN name rather than cluster dns prefix to avoid collision with clusterName
+- The `omsagent.priority` parameter sets the priority of the omsagent daemonset priority class.
+This pod priority class is used for daemonsets to allow them to have priority over pods that can be scheduled elsewhere.
+Without a priority class, it is possible for a node to fill up with "normal" pods before the daemonset pods get to be created for the node or get scheduled.
+Note that pods are not "daemonset" pods - they are just pods created by the daemonset controller but they have a specific affinity set during creation to the specific node each pod was created to run on.
+You want this value to be greater than 0 (default is 10) and generally greater than pods that have the flexibility to run on different nodes such that they do not block the node specific pods.

 ## Agent data collection settings